edithdaria/Password-Generator/README.md

 3) then a for loop is run to pick AT RANDOM an index position fromCharCode() list to use in the password

-Default settings: By default the password will be:
-    a.
-8 characters long
-    b. all lowercase letters
+Default settings: By default the password will be 8 characters long and all lowercase letters

 If the user enters a non numberic number password length, we would still generate a password that is 8 characters long.